Data-based system representations from irregularly measured data: Simulation examples

 Following Corollary~\ref{cor_efficientFL}, we briefly discussed how one can use the results of this paper to solve the data completion problem (cf. Algorithm~\ref{alg_matrixcompletion}).
 The goal of this example is to compare the computational performance of our proposed method in Algorithm~\ref{alg_matrixcompletion} against the nuclear norm heuristic \cite{Liu13} when solving the data completion problem.

 For the test system, we use the one in \cite{Markovsky13} which is a single-output six-dimensional slightly damped autonomous system.
 A trajectory $w$ of length $T=500$ was generated by simulating the response of the system when all states are initialized from one.
 For this example, a total of $276$ samples were periodically missing (with different periodicities).
 Table~\ref{table_ex2} illustrates the results of the data completion problem.
 The error is measured in terms of the $2-$norm, i.e., $e = \norm*{w-\hat{w}}_2/\norm*{w}_2$, where $\hat{w}$ is the sequence returned by the two methods.
 When only the first $200$ samples of $w^-$ are used, both approaches manage to solve the data completion problem up to numerical accuracy (in this case, the ratio of missing data is around $33\%$).
 However it is clear that our proposed method in Algorithm~\ref{alg_matrixcompletion} is much faster than the nuclear norm minimization approach.
 When using the entire sequence of length $T=500$, the nuclear norm approach failed to return a result (due to insufficient memory).
-This is caused by the increasingly growing computations that are required to solve this problem as well as the use of inefficient solvers (default solver in CVX \cite{cvx}).
-In contrast, our proposed method successfully solves the problem with (fast) computation time even when the entire sequence is used.
+This is caused by the increasingly growing computations that are required to solve an optimization problem (here, we used the default solver in CVX \cite{cvx}).
+In contrast, Algorithm~\ref{alg_matrixcompletion} only uses linear algebra operations which solve the data completion problem with (fast) computation time even when the entire sequence is used.